-All alumni who have celebrated the 50th anniversary of their graduation from the College and the surviving spouses of such alumni automatically become lifetime members of the Nevonian Society during the class's 50th reunion year.
-For 2013, that is the members of the Class of 1963, who will join the existing Nevonians in the classes of 1962, 1961, 1960 and so on, as well as the surviving spouses of the same.
+All alumni who have celebrated the 50th anniversary of their graduation from the College and the surviving spouses and partners of such alumni automatically become lifetime members of the Nevonian Society during the class's 50th reunion year.
+For 2013, that is the members of the Class of 1963, who will join the existing Nevonians in the classes of 1962, 1961, 1960 and so on, as well as the surviving spouses and partners of the same.

 The Nevonian Society honors the life achievements of its illustrious members who have given life to the College's mission:

 Franklin & Marshall is a residential college dedicated to excellence in undergraduate liberal education.
 Its aims are to inspire in young people of high promise and diverse backgrounds a genuine and enduring love for learning, to teach them to read, write, and think critically, to instill in them the capacity for both independent and collaborative action, and to educate them to explore and understand the natural, social, and cultural worlds in which they live.
 In doing so, the College seeks to foster in its students the qualities of intellect, creativity, and character, that they may live fulfilling lives and contribute meaningfully to their occupations, their communities, and their world.

-During Reunion Weekend, the members of the 50th reunion class or their surviving spouses are formally inducted into the Nevonian Society during a special luncheon held on campus.
+During Reunion Weekend, the members of the 50th reunion class or their surviving spouses or partners are formally inducted into the Nevonian Society during a special luncheon held on campus.
 All Nevonians are invited to this annual luncheon so they can be on hand to welcome the newest members and enjoy festivities.
 As yet uninducted members of older classes and their surviving widows are encouraged to also be inducted.

 During the ceremony, each inductee signs the Nevonian Register called "Prexy's Book" (named after Dr. Theodore "Prexy" Distler, former president of the College and first president of the Nevonian Society) and receives a unique lapel pin commemorating this milestone.
 The lapel pin displays the coat of arms for the families of both Benjamin Franklin and John Marshall.